-The Law Library and its staff serve and support the educational, instructional, and research missions of the School of Law.
-Students have 24/7 access to the Law Library all year.
-It is a spacious facility that offers study areas, group study rooms, computer labs, and a reading/study lounge for leisurely reading and research.
-The Law Library contains more than 200 study rooms that provide small office-like settings for students to study and conduct research.
-Each study room is equipped with data and power outlets for laptops, and wireless internet access is available throughout the building.
+The Law Library is a spacious facility that offers study areas, group study rooms, computer labs, and a reading/study lounge for leisurely reading and research.
+Each study room is equipped with data and power outlets for laptops and other devices, and wireless Internet access is available throughout the building.
+More than 200 study carrels provide small office-like settings for students to study and conduct research.
+Students have 24/7 access to the Law Library year around.

-The library collection contains more than 350,000 volumes (or equivalents) in books, treatises, periodicals, microforms, government documents, and other materials in law, social sciences, and other subjects.
-Law students have free access to Lexis Advance, WestlawNext, Bloomberg Law, and many other national legal databases.
-As part of a comprehensive research university, the Law Library works with the University Library to provide law students easy access to its extensive collections and databases.
+As part of a comprehensive research university, the Law Library works with the University Library to provide law students easy access to an extensive collection.
+The Law Library alone houses a collection that contains more than 350,000 volumes (or equivalent) in books, treatises, periodicals, microforms, government documents, and other materials in law, social sciences, and other subjects.
+Electronic databases are also provided through the Law Library, allowing law students access to Lexis Advance, WestlawNext, Bloomberg Law, and many other national legal databases.